Our Research Reports & Publications

 Parents and Social Media: Research by ReachOut in collaboration with Instagram

-This research has provided insights into parents' and carers' perceptions of social media, focusing on their concern about social media, their current management of their teens’ use of social media, the navigation of safety features, as well as their confidence in communicating with their teens about social media.
+This research paper has provided insights into parents' and carers' perceptions of social media, focusing on their concern about social media, their current management of their teens’ use of social media, the navigation of safety features, as well as their confidence in communicating with their teens about social media.

 Download 'Parents and social media'